-Explore prairie, woodlands, wetlands, an oak savanna, and Mallard Lake, the natural communities contained within Wehr's 200 acres of Whitnall Park.
-Over 5 miles of trails loop through and link these communities and give you the opportunity to see the homes and habits of Wisconsin wildlife.
+Explore prairie, woodlands, wetlands, an oak savanna, and Mallard Lake – these natural communities are contained within Wehr Nature Center's 200 acres at Whitnall Park.
+Over 5 miles of trails loop through and link these communities and give you the opportunity to see the homes and habitats of Wisconsin wildlife.
 Trail loops range from 0.5–1.7 miles.

 Havenwoods State Forest Trails

-Havenwoords State Forest, near Glendale and Bayshore Town Center, has more than six miles of trails, including one specifically for walking your pup, and another that’s perfect for cross-country running at 2.7 miles.
+Havenwoords State Forest, near Glendale and Bayshore Town Center, has more than 6 miles of trails, including one specifically for walking your pup, and another 2.7 mile-route that’s perfect for cross-country running.